Ready in: 3:25 h

 Created on: 06.11.2018

 - Then mix the egg yolk and icing sugar in the cold blender jug, with the measuring beaker in place, for 1 minute/speed setting 3.
-Attach the mixer attachment, add the cream and, with the measuring beaker in place, mix everything for 30 seconds/speed setting 4.
-Add the lukewarm milk without the vanilla pod and, with the measuring beaker in place, beat again for 40 seconds/speed setting 3.
+Attach the mixer attachment, add the room-temperature cream and, with the measuring beaker in place, mix everything for 30 seconds/speed setting 4.
+Add the lukewarm vanilla milk without the vanilla pod and, with the measuring beaker in place, beat again for 40 seconds/speed setting 3.

-- Pour the cream into ovenproof ramekins and place in a deep baking tray.
-Put the baking sheet in the oven and pour hot water into the baking tray so that it comes three-quarters of the way up the sides of the ramekins.
+- Pour the cream into ovenproof ramekins and place them in a deep baking tray.
+Put the baking tray in the oven and pour hot water into the baking tray so that it comes three-quarters of the way up the sides of the ramekins.
 Leave the mixture to set for 1 hour in the hot oven.
 Remove the ramekins and allow the cream to cool.

 - Before serving, sprinkle a thin layer of brown sugar on top of the cream and caramelise using the kitchen blowtorch.
 Serve the crème brûlée immediately.